Image Credit: Michele Bergami

-This post about is by counsellor and psychotherapist Miranda Egan .
+This post is by Sunshine Coast counsellor and psychotherapist Miranda Egan .
 Miranda is a Master’s Qualified Integrative Psychotherapist.
-She is passionate about working with adults and young adults in her private practice in Lane Cove in Sydney, Australia.
+She is passionate about working with adults and young adults in her private practice On the Sunshine Coast, Australia.
 Miranda works with clients regarding issues to do with the loss of self and connection to others.
-She sees people in person and via Skype.
+She sees people in person and online.

 Here Miranda shares with us her own struggle with an eating disorder and how therapy, self-care and mindfulness are crucial to recovery.

 The Wounded Healer: How one therapist uses therapy, self-care and mindfulness in her own eating disorder recovery.

 The job, ‘psychotherapist’, is often met with the presumption that we are completely sorted as human beings; in fact, most of us are wounded healers.

 We all have vulnerabilities – it’s what makes us human.

 I have a long and troubled relationship with my body, as the majority of women do.
 My eating disorder was hidden and undisclosed.
 When I did talk about it, people often replied, ‘you have nothing to worry about’ or ‘there is nothing wrong with you’, which pushed my shame and my inner voice further into the shadows.

 I have always been complimented for my figure – ‘Oh you are so tall and thin, lucky you!’
 I would accept this compliment and thought nothing of it until I had a period in my life which caused me to feel very out of control of events and people.
 The more I tried to have influence in my life, the more helpless I felt.
 I found my way to have influence; to stop eating, to get thin.